SbonisoGordonMzizi/MZiziBlogApplication/README.md

 # MZiziBlogApplication

-Django Blog is a multi-user blogging platform built using the Django web framework.
+is a multi-user blogging platform built using the Django web framework.
 It allows multiple users to register and create their own blogs.

 # Features
 ```